An Amazing Day Trip to Chobe National Park

 Botswana is becoming a premier safari destination for travelers and we understand why after our safari experience in Chobe National Park.
 It is Botswana’s first national park and third largest with one of the most biologically diverse vegetations.
 Its vegetation varies from dense floodplains to the vast Savuti marsh (grassland).
 The Chobe River runs 60km (37 miles) through the park, allowing for excellent game viewing when animals need to get a drink of water.
 Travelers can find an abundant amount of crocodiles, birds and hippos near the Chobe River.

 Chobe National Park has the Big Four – elephant, lion, leopard and cape buffalo, (no rhino).
 The park is known for having the largest population of elephants, at lest 120,000 – we saw about 200.
 In addition to the Big Four, the park is also home to impala, hippo, wildebeest, giraffe, hyena, waterbuck, puku, (sometimes cheetah) and more.
-Needless to say, travelers will have great game views on their day trip to Chobe National Park.
+Needless to say, travelers will have great game views on their Chobe safari.

 Chobe National Park is said to have the best game viewing year round, but the “excellent” game viewing is during their dry season – May through October.
 During the dry season, the wildlife are easier to spot, especially when the water independent animals stay around the Chobe River.
 Bird watching is best during the rainy season – December through April.

 If you are staying near Livingstone, Zambia (click here to see our Zambia accommodations), the drive to Chobe National Park is only one hour – see, it is an easy day trip!
 With that being said, you will have to cross the border, which is not always easy.
-This is why we highly recommend booking a Botswana safari tour.
+This is why we highly recommend booking a tour for your Chobe safari.

 Our guide, Walter, was excellent from the moment he picked us up till the moment he dropped us off – he was friendly, knowledgeable, made us feel relaxed and provided us with excellent safari game viewing experiences.
 Walter made crossing the border easy and stress free.
 He handed us border crossing paperwork to fill out in the car and drove us to the crossing point of Kazungula, an intersection of the Zambezi and Chobe Rivers where four countries meet (Zambia, Zimbabwe, Botswana and Namibia).
 We took a boat across the rivers to enter Botswana and then waited in line at the border control for no more than ten minutes with our filled out paperwork.